Alf-caput/dev-enviroments/README.md

 ## DEV-ENVIROMENTS IN VSCODE

 The extension `ms-vscode-remote.remote-containers` from vscode isn't very consistent, and when using build or open in container automatically creates undesired images with confusing names.

-In this brief repository will be shown a cleaner approach to work with containers while avoiding creating Microsoft's images, so your enviroment is reproduceable by other developers easily (VS Code will be the editor of choice in this case and git will be the main feature).
+In this brief repository will be shown a cleaner approach to work with containers while avoiding creating Microsoft's images, so your enviroment is reproduceable by other developers easily (VS Code will be the editor of choice in this case and Git will be the main feature).

-Here are the steps someone that would like to contribute / work with our repositories will do:
+Here are the steps someone that would like to contribute / work should do:

 1. Installations
     - VS Code